mdsufz/OrtSuite/README.md

 **Installation**

-**Step 1) ORAdb construction and GPR definition:** Generation of the user-defined Ortholog-Reaction Association (ORAdb) database and download of Gene-Protein-Reaction rules from KEGG.
+**Task 1) ORAdb construction and GPR definition:** Generation of the user-defined Ortholog-Reaction Association (ORAdb) database and download of Gene-Protein-Reaction rules from KEGG.

-**Step 2) Clustering of orthologs**
+**Task 2) Clustering of orthologs**

-**Step 3) Functional annotation of clusters of orthologs and Prediction of interspecies interactions based on the functional potential of individual species**
+**Task 3) Functional annotation of clusters of orthologs and Prediction of interspecies interactions based on the functional potential of individual species**

 # System Requirements